florian-wahl/com525portfolio/_posts/2017-02-22-our-user-test-report.md

 ---
 layout: post
-title: 'User testing with Guillaume B.'
+title: 'Our User Test Report is Online!'
 tags: [user-test]
 description: >
-  One iteration of the User Test on the user Guillaume
+  The User Test Report summarizing the results of the 4 user tests we did is online.
+Follow [this link](/user-test-report/) to access it or use the navigation bar.
 ---
 **Author**: Florian W.

 ## Pre-Questions
 Guillaume is a graduate student at IIT.
-He is also the Co-Founder of a Startup called [HubRoad](http://hubroad.io/).
+He is also the Co-Founder of a Start-up called [HubRoad](http://hubroad.io/).
 These two activities take the majority of his time.

 He spend a lot of his free time _using his phone_ (approx. 40% of the time).
 Out of this time, 70% is for **web browsing** and the rest is  for **apps** usage.
 Mainly, Guillaume uses _News App_ and his favorite app is _Google Maps_.